 Multiple Foundations: Many homes have more than one type of foundation due to new additions, slope of the property, or other design or construction reasons.
-The City of Aspen recommends that each part of the home that has a different foundation be separately tested for radon.
+Testing should be done in the lowest foundation type that is livable.

-What Happens after Radon Gets into the Home?
+What happens after radon gets into the home?

 Radon levels are often highest at the entry point, typically in the lowest part of a building because radon is a heavy gas.
 As radon gas moves upward diffusion, natural air movements, and mechanical equipment (such as a forced-air ventilation system) distribute the radon through the home.
 Understanding how radon moves through your home environment helps when conducting radon testing.
-The City of Aspen recommends that if your lowest living area has high radon that, as part of follow-up testing, each floor be tested for radon.
+If initial testing in your lowest livable area shows high radon levels, your local health department may recommend testing on each floor of your home depending on the amount of time you spend in that part of the home.